Trump releases some JFK files, blocks others under pressure

 Kennedy’s assassination was the first in a string of politically motivated killings, including those of his brother Robert F. Kennedy and civil rights leader Martin Luther King Jr., that stunned the United States during the turbulent 1960s.
 He remains one of the most admired U.S. presidents.

-Additional reporting by Scott Malone in Boston; Editing by Peter Cooney
+Additional reporting by Mark Hosenball in Washington and Scott Malone in Boston; Editing by Peter Cooney